mkohlhaas/Haskell-in-Depth/README.md

     ghci> (minBound, maxBound) ∷ (Int, Int)
     (-9223372036854775808,9223372036854775807)
     ```
-  - One problem with this type is that the argument now can be Complex a, but the radius cannot be a complex number - it must be real.
+  - One problem with this type is that the argument now can be `Complex a`, but the radius cannot be a complex number - it must be real.
     ``` haskell
     circleArea ∷ Floating a ⇒ a → a
     circleArea r = pi * r * r